html5rocks/updates.html5rocks.com.new/_posts/2014-11-10-Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.md

 If like me your are interested about how this is implemented in Chrome here are some useful links:

-*  The [logic for parsing the data](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&sq=package:chromium&q=file:shortcut_helper.cc&l=1) from the manifest (including what do with fallbacks)
+*  The [logic for extracting the data](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&sq=package:chromium&q=file:shortcut_helper.cc&l=1) from the manifest and managing how to use the fallback
 *  Check [OnDidGetManifest](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/browser/android/shortcut_helper.cc&l=233) - This is where Chrome does all the grunt work and you can see what parameters are supported.
 *  The code for showing the [Add to homescreen UI](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/android/java/src/org/chromium/chrome/browser/webapps/AddToHomescreenDialog.java&sq=package:chromium)